wink-travel/wink-wordpress-plugin/README.txt

 * [winkitinerary]Itinerary: Same as search button, only it contains itinerary information as button text.
 * [winkcontent]: Lets you embed the inventory you've selected on Wink directly into a page or post.

+== External Services ==

+This plugin requires a Wink account.
+It uses the Wink & Traveliko API to connect to display your Wink/Traveliko account information.
+You can find more information about Wink/Traveliko at [hhttps://wink.travel](https://wink.travel "Influencer-driven travel booking").

 == Options ==
 There are multiple ways to use our components: